-Red Lettering, a gay paranormal novella (aka my Japanese-Canadian drag queen ghost story), is part of MLR Press’s 2014 Halloween series, Scare This.
+Red Lettering, a gay paranormal novella (aka my Japanese-Canadian drag queen ghost story), was originally part of MLR Press’s 2014 Halloween series, Scare This.

 Colin’s boyfriend Ren was flamboyant and fabulous, in or out of drag.
 Colin has been mourning him for seven years.
 When Colin walks into the local diner, he doesn’t expect to see Peter the flirty waiter dressed as a waitress.
 Colin wants to let Peter go, but somehow just can’t do it.
 It’s Halloween, the veil between the living and the dead is at its thinnest, and Ren still has a lot to say.
 Peter’s been hurt before, and Colin has truths of his own to face, but with Ren’s help, maybe they’ll have a shot at more than a one night stand.

 The sequel to Red Lettering, Black Shades is a Christmas Carol story featuring Peter’s point of view and Ren’s fabulous outfits.

 When Peter’s boyfriend’s dead drag queen lover shows up to reenact A Christmas Carol over the Christmas holiday, the life lessons will be hard, but at least the shoes are going to be absolutely fabulous.